New Zealand cricket team in South Africa in 1961–62: Fourth Test

 The fourth Test was played at the beginning of February, with Wanderers being used again to host the match.
 Burke was dropped, despite his bowling display in the previous Test, and Peter Heine returned to the South African team after an absence of three years.
 It was to be his last Test match.
-Tiger Lance made his Test debut for the South Africans, the side's tenth new cap of the series.
+Tiger Lance made his Test debut for the South Africans, the team's tenth new cap of the series.

 Reid won the toss again and opted to bat, but New Zealand were dismissed for 164 runs in their first innings, with Godfrey Lawrence taking another five-wicket haul at Wanderers.
 Only Reid, who played a "glorious innings" for 60, scored more than 22 runs.
 South Africa replied with a score of 464, with an opening partnership of 134 and another century from McGlew, the seventh and last of his Test match career.
 Facing a deficit of over 300, New Zealand lost both opening batsmen for ducks and were all out for 249.
-Reid again dominated the innings, scoring 142, but his side lost by an innings and 51 runs with a full day to play.
+Reid again dominated the innings, scoring 142, but his team lost by an innings and 51 runs with a full day to play.
 The match saw South African wicket-keeper John Waite take his 24th dismissal of the series, breaking the world record for dismissals in a five-match series by a wicket-keeper with a match remaining.